javierfa98/Double-Pendulum-NN/README.md

 - `double_pendulum_nn.py`: Main script to generate animations and datasets of random configurations of the double pendulum and the double pendulum on a cart.
 - `dataset/`: Directory that contains datasets for each model.
     - `double_pendulum/`: Directory for the double pendulum dataset.
-It has a small dataset of 500 simulations.
+It has an example dataset of 2000 simulations.
     - `double_pendulum_on_cart/`: Directory for the double pendulum on a cart dataset.
-It has a small dataset of 500 simulations.
+It has an example dataset of 2000 simulations.
 - `models/`: Directory that contains a class for each model.
     - `double_pendulum.py`: Class that models the motion of a double pendulum system, providing functionality to simulate, animate, and save its dynamic behavior based on customizable physical parameters and initial conditions.
     - `double_pendulum_on_cart.py`: Class that models the motion of a double pendulum on cart system, providing functionality to simulate, animate, and save its dynamic behavior based on customizable physical parameters and initial conditions.